-As you can see from our SEO statistics, ranking on the first page of any search engine should be your ultimate goal.
+As you can see from our SEO statistics, ranking in the top few results for searches should be your ultimate goal.

-By grabbing the top position on Google SERPs, your CTR (click-through rate) will instantly skyrocket.
-A page ranking on the first position gets 30% of all the clicks.
-In fact, the top 5 search results on Google account for 67% of the total clicks.
+On the other hand, if you can land a high position on Google SERPs, your CTR (click-through rate) will skyrocket.
+A page ranking in the first position gets nearly 28% of all the clicks.
+In fact, the top 5 search results on Google account for about 70% of the total clicks.

-And if you’re looking to get high-quality backlinks for your website, then higher rankings can help.
-In fact, pages on the number 1 spot on SERPs get 5% to 14.5% more backlinks from new websites.
+And if you’re seeking high-quality backlinks for your website, then higher rankings can help.
+In fact, pages in the top 3 spots on SERPs get significantly more backlinks than lower-ranked pages.